mnm-team/p4-sdn/Infrastructure-as-Code/README.md

 <img src="testbed-explain-2.svg" alt="Explaining testbed 2" width="80%"/>

 The test-bed can be described in json format.
 For example, host h1 is connected to bridge br\_s1h1, switch s1 is also connected to this bridge; thus, host h1 and switch s1 are connected.
 We use Open vSwitch to realize the bridge connecting two VMs.
 The bridge br\_man (management bridge) is connected to all VMs and also to the outer VM.

+As mentioned before, we use  the old simple scheme for network interface name (eth0, eth1...).
+Hence, in this example, host h1 has 2 interfaces: eth0 connected to the management bridge br\_man, eth1 connected to the interface eth1 of switch s1 (via bridge br\_s1h1).
+Likewise, host h2 has 2 interfaces: eth0 connected to br\_man, eth1 to the interface eth2 of switch s1 (via bridge br\_s1h2).
+Switch s1 has 3 interfaces: eth0 connected to br\_man, eth1 to h1 and eth2 to h2.
+Note that the first interface eth0 of each VM (h1, h2, s1) is always connected to the management bridge br\_man for the management purpose: to start/stop the VM, configure its IP addresses...
+The other interfaces (eth1, eth2...) are dedicated for the "production" network corresponding to the test-bed, testing traffic should be sent and received on these interfaces.